levibostian/AndroidBlanky/README.md

 Now it's time to setup Firebase.

 * [Create a new Firebase application via a web browser and setup Firebase in app](https://firebase.google.com/docs/android/setup).
 The big thing to do here is to download a `google-services.json` file and save that to `app/google-services.json` replacing the existing one there already.
+You only need to have 1 `google-services.json` file after you add all of your Android apps to your Firebase project.
+All of the app's configurations are contained in 1 file.
 * Select `Set up Crashlytics` [in the Firebase console](https://console.firebase.google.com/project/_/crashlytics) for the project you just created (if `Set up Crashlytics` is not visible, simply [follow these directions](https://firebase.google.com/docs/crashlytics/get-started) to enable Crashlytics in your project).
 * Build > Clean Project.
 Build > Rebuild Project.